scionproto/scion/README.md

 SCION
 =====

 Python implementation of [SCION](http://www.scion-architecture.net), a future Internet architecture.

-* [doc](/doc) contains documentation and specification of the SCION implementation
+* [doc/](/doc) contains documentation and specification of the SCION implementation
-* [infrastructure](/infrastructure) contains the code of the SCION infrastructure elements (servers, routers)
+* [infrastructure/](/infrastructure) contains the code of the SCION infrastructure elements (servers, routers)
-* [lib](/lib) contains the most relevant SCION libraries
+* [lib/](/lib) contains the most relevant SCION libraries
-* [topology](/topology) contains the scripts to generate the SCION configuration and topology files, as well as the certificates and ROT files
+* [topology/](/topology) contains the scripts to generate the SCION configuration and topology files, as well as the certificates and ROT files

 Necessary steps in order to run SCION:

-1. Make sure that `~/.local/bin` can be found in your $PATH variable.

-	For example, do the following to update $PATH in your `~/.profile` and apply the changes to your session:
+1. Make sure that `~/.local/bin` can be found in your `$PATH` variable.
+For example, do the following to update `$PATH` in your `~/.profile` and apply the changes to your session:

-	`echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.profile && source ~/.profile`
+    `echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.profile && source
+    ~/.profile`

-2. Install required packages with dependencies:
+1. Install required packages with dependencies:

     `./deps.sh all`

+1. Configure the host Zookeeper instance.
+At a minimum, add `maxClientCnxns=0` to `/etc/zookeeper/conf/zoo.cfg`, but replacing it with `docker/zoo.cfg` is recommended.
+This has the standard parameters set, as well as using a ram disk for the data log, which greatly improves ZK performance (at the cost of reliability, so it should only be done in a testing environment).

-3. Compile the crypto library:
+1. Compile the crypto library:

     `./scion.sh init`

-4. Create the topology and configuration files (according to `topology/ADConfigurations.json`):
+1. Create the topology and configuration files (according to `topology/ADConfigurations.json`):

     `./scion.sh topology`

     The resulting directory structure will be created:

-		./topology/ISDX/
-			certificates/ADY/ISD:X-AD:Y-V:Z.crt
-			configurations/ISD:X-AD:Y.conf
-			encryption_keys/ISD:X-AD:Y.key
-			path_policies/ISD:X-AD:Y.json
-			signature_keys/ISD:X-AD:Y.key
-			supervisor/ISD:X-AD:Y.conf
-			topologies/ISD:X-AD:Y.json
+        ./gen/ISDX/
+            certificates/ADY/ISDX-ADY-VZ.crt
+            configurations/ISDX-ADY.conf
+            encryption_keys/ISDX-ADY.key
+            path_policies/ISDX-ADY.json
+            signature_keys/ISDX-ADY.key
+            supervisor/ISDX-ADY.conf
+            topologies/ISDX-ADY.json
             zookeeper/ISDX-ADY/

-5. Run the infrastructure:
+1. Run the infrastructure:

     `./scion.sh run`

-6. Stop the infrastructure:
+1. Stop the infrastructure:

     `./scion.sh stop`

 Notes about `topology/ADConfigurations.json`:

-* default_subnet (optional): subnet used if one is not defined at the AD level.

-* subnet (optional): subnet used for a specific AD (overrides default_subnet).
+* `defaults.subnet` (optional): override the default subnet of `127.0.0.0/8`.

-* level: can either be CORE, INTERMEDIATE, or LEAF.
+* `level`: can either be `CORE`, `INTERMEDIATE`, or `LEAF`.

+* `beacon_servers`, `certificate_servers`, `path_servers`, `dns_servers` (all
-* beacon_servers, certificate_servers, path_servers, dns_servers (all optional): number of such servers in a specific AD (override the default value 1).
+  optional): number of such servers in a specific AD (override the default value 1).

-* links: keys are ISD_ID-AD_ID (format also used for the keys of the JSON file itself) and values can either be PARENT, CHILD, PEER, or ROUTING.
+* `links`: keys are `ISD_ID-AD_ID` (format also used for the keys of the JSON file itself) and values can either be `PARENT`, `CHILD`, `PEER`, or `ROUTING`.

 ## Tests